patricktokeeffe/rpi-ntp-server/readme.md

 #### Remove DHCP hook

-> TODO: determine if still relevant - wasn't it for ntp?

-To prevent the Pi from getting NTP configuration from the router, remove `ntp-servers` from the end of the `request` block:
+To prevent the Pi from getting NTP configuration from any DHCP servers, remove `ntp-servers` from the end of the `request` block:
 ```
 sudo nano /etc/dhcp/dhclient.conf
 ```